binomialhq/poly/doc/SPECIFICATION.md

 * `PATCH` ([RFC 5789](https://tools.ietf.org/html/rfc5789)).

-Several other verbs were left out of the specification, mostly because they are deprecated, not used, or not relevant in the context of the purpose of this specification.
+Several other verbs were left out of the specification, mostly because they are deprecated, not used, or not relevant in the context of this specification.
 However, some of such decisions are questionable.
 The `CONNECT` verb, for example, may bear relevancy in many cases.
 Therefore, it's reasonable to assume that the set of verbs excluded from the specification will be reviewed in future revisions.
 The excluded verbs are the following:

 * `OPTIONS`, `HEAD`, `TRACE`, and `CONNECT`
 ([RFC 7231](https://tools.ietf.org/html/rfc7231));